ctalaveraw/ultimate-devops-nas/project/environments/03-prod/README.md

-# "Development" environment
+# "Production" environment

-This will be used to host the `dev` version of this Ultimate NAS environment.
+This will be used to host the `prod` version of this Ultimate NAS environment.

-Both `dev` and `staging` will contain more up-to-date software.
+`staging` is the final step before `prod`.

-However, `dev` will contain more debugging and bleeding edge components.
+Once considered stable, changes will be promoted from `staging` --> `prod`.

-Once considered stable, changes will be promoted from `dev` --> `staging`.
+`prod` will contain the fully-tested version of the app.